emard/zleveler/README.md

      -n --tolayer=int

-Z-adjustment will be applied to first N layers.
-On each layer Z-adjuestmen will linearly decrease.
+Apply Z-adjustment to first N layers.
+On each successive layer Z-adjustment will decrease lineary.
+After Nth layer Z level adjuestment will not be applied because the layers will become completely Z-flat

      -v --view=int

 Graphical preview of the Z-adjustment values.
-If there's some mistyped value in ~/.zlevel.xyz file, it would be obvious.
+After changing Z-level file it is recommended to preview it graphically before sending g-code to the machine.
+If there's some extreme value in ~/.zlevel.xyz file, it would be obvious.

      -z --zoffset=float